neolcs/BusyLife/README.md

 | *initialize* |*create new section* |*recycle obsolete section* |

 The content of BLScrollView is consist of a group of sections, here of the class _BLSectionView_.
-As the content will go inifinitely, it is not possible to index the sections with IndexPath, so instead of making an absoute index space, we define that every section can be inferred by their siblings by conforming to _BLSectionInfo_ protocol
+As the content will go inifinitely, it is not possible to index the sections with IndexPath, so instead of making an absoute index space, we define relative index space with _BLSectionInfo_ protocol
 ```Objective-C
 @protocol BLSectionInfo<NSObject>